olliw42/mLRS-docu/docs/TROUBLE.md

 - If the Lua script does not work, ensure you have installed the correct version.
 There is a separate version for radios with a lower resolution black and white screens.
 - If you use EdgeTx, check that the firmware version is 2.9.x or later.
 - Inspect the Tx module connector and ensure your Tx module is fully seated in the bay.
 - Check that the CRSF baud rate is set to 400k; this is the only speed supported by mLRS.
-The external module baud rate is set on the Model setup page.
-The internal module baud rate is set on the Hardware page.
+The external module baud rate is set on the MDL->MODEL SETUP page.
+The internal module baud rate is set on the SYS->HARDWARE page.
 - If you have an older FrSky radio such as the Horus X10/X10S/X12S, or Taranis QX7/X9D then you probably need to do an inverter mod and/or enable one bit mode in EdgeTx to ensure reliable operation at 400k baud.
 - If your Tx module is the older version of the [R9M](FRSKY_R9.md#r9m-versions), don't forget to do the R9M Inverter Mod.